 He discovered remarkably high quality fireclay on Sumas Mountain that had been deposited by the Fraser River over the course of millennia.
 Good fireclay was a rarity (prior to this most had to be imported from the UK), and so the Clayburn Brickworks was established just west of Sumas Mountain.
 A small company town grew up around it which survives today as Clayburn.

 The company grew its operations all around Abbotsford, including the manufacturing plant at this spot which opened in 1949.
 It continued to operate until recently, when deteriorating economic conditions and competition from abroad led to its closing.
 All that's left now is the empty lot.

-This is Trinity Memorial United Church, one of downtown Abbotsford's protected heritage buildings.
+This is Trinity Memorial United Church, one of downtown Abbotsford's historically significant buildings.
 The church itself was built in 1947, but the spreading of the gospel in Abbotsford dates to 1878, when Reverend Dr. Dunn rode out here on horseback to tend to the souls of the region's few inhabitants.

 Dunn was a Presbyterian, and the United Church is the result of a union of the Methodist, Prebyterian and Unitarian churches in 1925, creating the United Church.
 It was a move Abbotsford's faithful voted overwhelmingly in favour of.

 When the church was built it was called the Memorial church to honour those from Abbotsford who fell in both world wars.

 This was once the post office.
 It is designed in a modernist style that was extremely popular in post-World War II public architecture, with a heavy emphasis with function over form, meaning there are few decorative elements adorning the exterior.
 The post office was built with bricks from the nearby Clayburn Brickworks and served a variety of functions asides from managing the mail, including RCMP detachment headquarters, offices for various federal agencies, and home for the building's caretakers.